brendenlake/archive-CCM-site/README.md

 The final project will be done in groups of 3-4 students.
 A short paper will be turned in describing the project (approximately 6 pages).
 The project will represent either an substantial extension of one of the homeworks (e.g., exploring some new aspect of one of the assignments), implementing and extending an existing cognitive modeling paper, or a cognitive modeling project related to your research.
 We provide a list of project ideas [here](final_project_ideas.md), but of course you do not have to choose from this list.

+**The final project must relate to computational cognitive modeling and cannot be a purely machine learning / data science project.** Thus, your project must connect, in some way, to the human mind and behavior.
+This could be collecting (informally) behavioral data to compare your computational model to.
+Or you could compare your model against results in the litearture or particular dataset of human behavior or ratings.
+Or you could compare your algorithm with human intelligence in a more abstract sense.
+There are many ways to make the connection, but your final project must connect to computational cognitive modeling.

 Write-ups should be organized and written as a scientific paper.
 It must include the following sections: Introduction (with review of related work), Methods/Models, Results, and Discussion/Conclusion.
 A good example would be to follow the structure of this paper from the class readings:
 - Peterson, J., Abbott, J., & Griffiths, T. (2016).
 Adapting Deep Network Features to Capture Psychological Representations.
 Presented at the 38th Annual Conference of the Cognitive Science Society. [link here](http://cocosci.berkeley.edu/jpeterson/pdf/peterson-cogsci2016-adapting-deep.pdf)